galette/website/_i18n/en/pages/contribute.md

 If we take Galette example, new strings are regularly added to the source code.
 From time to time, strings are extracted from source code (and English updated de facto, nothing should differ between source code and English translation).
 This operation ends in a commit on the source code repository, that will be automatically detected from translation system once pushed.
 All languages files are then automatically updated.

-Once the language files has been updated, you can translate in the language you choose.
+Once the language files has been updated, you can translate in the language that you choose.
 Applied changes are stored on the system, until developers pull them back in the soft repository (manual step).
 All translations are then available from Galette!

 Except for plugins, there is no need to understand [internationalisation in Galette](https://translate.zanata.org/project/view/galettedoc/) to help translating, but the paragraph on lang files generation gives maybe a few technical precisions.